 - And more

 Unfortunately, preventable truck accidents in Atlanta will continue to occur due to negligent truckers and trucking companies.
-If you have suffered an injury or your loved one was tragically injured or killed in a truck crash, call the Law Offices of Shane Smith at 770-HURT-999 to speak with a skilled trucking accident attorney today in a complimentary consultation.
+If you have suffered an injury or your loved one was tragically injured or killed in a truck crash, call Shane Smith Law at 770-HURT-999 to speak with a skilled trucking accident attorney today in a complimentary consultation.